 Intermediate disturbance-type unimodal relationships between fluvial disturbance and species richness (SR) are commonly described (e.g. Bendix 1997; Bendix & Hupp 2000; Lite, Bagstad & Stromberg 2005; Corenblit et al. 2007).
 Unimodal relationships between environmental heterogeneity and diversity are also hypothesised to occur as a result of ‘microfragmentation’ at high levels of heterogeneity (Tamme et al. 2010).
 Previous work on riparian plant communities has shown strong positive links between functional trait diversity and flow heterogeneity (Lawson et al. in press): relationships between functional dispersion and metrics of flow variability were mostly monotonic, with the exception of interannual variability in summertime flows, which showed a unimodal relationship.

 Over half the world’s large river systems and countless smaller watercourses are affected by dams, weirs and diversions (Nilsson & Berggren 2000; Nilsson et al. 2005).
 While the effects of individual dams tend to be idiosyncratic (Mackay, Arthington & James 2014), flow regulation typically homogenises hydrographs by removing small-moderate flows, reducing flood peaks, altering seasonality and increasing predictability of flows (Graf 2006; Singer 2007).
 According to the magnitude and form of change to the flow regime, flow modification may result in reduced niche complexity in downstream riparian zones (Lloyd et al. 2004).
-In a recent comprehensive review of ecological responses to flow modification, Poff and Zimmerman (2010) found that 152 out of 165 reported decreased values for recorded ecological metrics.
+In a recent comprehensive review of ecological responses to flow modification, Poff and Zimmerman (2010) found that 152 out of 165 studies reported decreased values for recorded ecological metrics.
 Invasion by exotic plants in response to flood reduction often results in extensive shifts in riparian plant assemblages and reduction of both taxonomic and functional diversity (Stokes 2008; Merritt & Poff 2010; Catford et al. 2011).
 Terrestrialisation of riparian plant communities has also been described in systems where low flow conditions dominate (Poff & Zimmerman 2010).

 Human land use also has a profound effect on diversity and functioning in natural ecosystems.
 Land transformation for agricultural and silvicultural production, urbanisation and resulting habitat fragmentation have resulted in extensive losses of both alpha and beta diversity (Vitousek et al. 1997; Gerstner et al. 2014).
-This effect is often exacerbated by the entourage of exotic species brought by humans into the landscapes we occupy (Vitousek et al. 1996), local extirpation of indigenous species (Davis 2003) and stifling of successional processes (Catford et al. 2012) being common outcomes of plant invasion.
-A recent international meta-analysis linked land-use intensification to diminished functional redundancy and ability to respond to disturbance (Laliberté et al. 2010).
+This effect is often exacerbated by the entourage of exotic species brought by humans into the landscapes we occupy (Vitousek et al. 1996), with local extirpation of indigenous species (Davis 2003) and stifling of successional processes (Catford et al. 2012) being common outcomes of plant invasion.
+A recent multi-biome meta-analysis found that land-use intensification was associated with diminished functional redundancy and ability to respond to disturbance (Laliberté et al. 2010).

 Environmental homogenisation of riparian landscapes by this triad of flow modification, land-use change and exotic invasion therefore has profound implications for riparian biodiversity.
-The environmental flows concept posits that given a solid understanding of the hydroecology of a given riparian assemblage, restoration of riparian ecosystems on regulated rivers can be facilitated by releasing engineered flows which support the indigenous ecology (Poff et al. 2010).
+The environmental flows concept posits that given a solid understanding of the hydroecology of a given riparian assemblage, restoration of riparian ecosystems on regulated rivers can be facilitated by releasing engineered flows which support indigenous plant assemblages (Poff et al. 2010).
 The success of such endeavours in modified landscapes, however, is likely to be contingent on the relative contribution of flow modification and other pressures on riparian ecosystems.
 Functional trait approaches to characterising diversity provide the means to investigate the independent and combined effects of these pressures on the functional structure of riparian plant assemblages.